BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

-qb_ssh
-	- Needs modified.
-FreeBSD should really be it's own run script like in 0bsdvm

-qb-ivpn
-	- should not be in 0net, which has become significantly more generalized now
-	- should only go in the respective vpn /rw/usr/local/bin/qb-ivpn

-dhcpd files should also be in their respective rw spots, not in 0net

 # After SSH, scp, 0control, and the startstop issues are all hammered out, make another system backup

 # Finish VM setup